talalshafei/University-Practice/README.md

 # Practice

-This repo contains some Assignments solutions
+This repo contains some assignments solutions and extra prcatice material.